Become a craft brewer immediately.

 - Bottling – When the waiting game really begins

-In this section we’re going to learn about the ingredients that make up our favourite nectar of the gods.
-Let’s get started!
+Let’s learn about the ingredients that make up our favourite nectar of the gods.

 I know this probably sounds pretty basic, but to become craft brewers, we need to understand our craft in its most basic form.
 Beer is a living and breathing piece of art (more on this when we cover fermentation in section 5.
 Before we can create our own biological masterpiece, however, we have to understand beer’s basic DNA.
 By doing so, the art of making beer will make a lot more sense.
 And we’ll have a point of reference to rely on as we improve our brewing skills.

 What is beer made of?